Zhuge Liang's Northern Expeditions: First expedition

 In the spring of 228, Zhuge Liang launched the first Northern Expedition and led the Shu forces to Mount Qi (祁山; the mountainous regions around present-day Li County, Gansu).
 At the same time, he ordered Zhao Yun and Deng Zhi to lead a decoy force to Ji Valley (箕谷) and pretend to be ready to attack Mei County, so as to divert the Wei forces' attention away from Mount Qi.
-News of the Shu invasion sent shock waves throughout the Guanzhong region.
+News of the Shu invasion sent shockwaves throughout the Guanzhong region.
 Three Wei-controlled commanderies – Nan'an (南安), Tianshui and Anding (安定) – defected to the Shu side.

-In response to the Shu invasion, Cao Rui moved from Luoyang to Chang'an to oversee the defences and provide backup.
+In response to the Shu invasion, Cao Rui moved from Luoyang to Chang'an to oversee the defence and to provide backup.
 He ordered Zhang He to attack Zhuge Liang at Mount Qi, and Cao Zhen to attack Zhao Yun and Deng Zhi at Ji Valley.
 Zhao Yun and Deng Zhi lost the Battle of Ji Valley because their decoy force, composed of the weaker soldiers in the Shu army, were no match for Cao Zhen and his well-trained troops.
 (Zhuge Liang had reserved the better troops for the attack on Mount Qi.)
 In the meantime, Zhuge Liang sent Ma Su to lead the vanguard force to engage Zhang He at Jieting (街亭; located east of present-day Qin'an County, Gansu).
-Ma Su not only disobeyed Zhuge Liang's orders, but also made the wrong moves, resulting in the Shu vanguard suffering a disastrous defeat.
-After his victory at the Battle of Jieting, Zhang He seized the opportunity to attack and recapture the three commanderies.
+Ma Su not only disobeyed Zhuge Liang's orders but also made the wrong moves, which resulted in the Shu vanguard suffering a disastrous defeat.
+After his victory at the Battle of Jieting, Zhang He seized the opportunity to attack and to recapture the three commanderies.

 Upon learning of the Shu defeats at Ji Valley and Jieting, Zhuge Liang pulled back all his forces and retreated to Hanzhong.
 Although the first Northern Expedition was an overall failure, Zhuge Liang still made some small gains for Shu.
-The first gain was the capture of some Wei civilian families, who were then registered as Shu citizens and resettled in Hanzhong.
+The first gain was the capture of some Wei civilian families, which were then registered as Shu citizens and resettled in Hanzhong.

 The second gain was the defection of Jiang Wei, a low-ranking Wei officer who later became a prominent Shu general.
 After returning to Hanzhong, Zhuge Liang executed Ma Su to appease public anger and then wrote a memorial to Liu Shan, taking full responsibility for the failure of the first Northern Expedition and requesting to be punished by demotion.
-Liu Shan approved and symbolically demoted Zhuge Liang from Imperial Chancellor (丞相) to General of the Right (右將軍), but allowed him to remain as acting Imperial Chancellor.
+Liu Shan approved and symbolically demoted Zhuge Liang from Imperial Chancellor (丞相) to General of the Right (右將軍) but allowed him to remain as acting Imperial Chancellor.